mokele/template-configuration/README.md

  - `sam deploy` <https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html>
  - `rain deploy` <https://github.com/aws-cloudformation/rain>

-Fed up of the following commands all differing in their parameter overrides and tags parameter formats? and them all differing from how CloudFormation Actions in CodePipeline are configuration?
+Fed up of the following commands all differing in their parameter overrides and tags parameter formats? and them all differing from how CloudFormation Actions in CodePipeline are configured?

 Then do one of these: